Skip to main content Skip to footer

 Sandhill Cranes

 Roosting sites provide sanctuary habitat for cranes and other waterbirds to congregate and spend the night safe from predators.
-Fields must be unhunted and flooded from 3-9 inches in depth for at least 8 weeks between October 1, 2024 and March 15, 2025.
+Fields must be unhunted and flooded from 3-9 inches in depth for at least eight weeks between September 29 and December 31, 2025.

 Foraging sites provide locations for cranes to feed near their night roosts.
 These sites must be harvested grain fields that are left untilled and initially unflooded to maximize the amount of food for the birds.

 On some fields, social attraction techniques that involve the use of decoys and broadcasting of crane vocalizations will be used to attract cranes.
 At these sites, access for setup and monitoring will be necessary.
-Participation in the social attraction aspect of the study is optional.
+Participation in the social attraction study is optional.

-To apply for the Sandhill Crane Winter Program, farmers must submit an application consisting of the acreage of foraging and/or roosting habitat they wish to provide.
-Farmers accepted in the program will all be paid the same fixed rates per acre for these different habitat types.
+To apply for the Sandhill Crane Winter Program, farmers must submit an application that includes proposed acreage for foraging and/or roosting habitat, start and end dates, and attached maps that show all proposed fields.
+Farmers enrolled in the program will be paid a fixed rate of $95 an acre for both habitat types.

 Further program details are provided below.